emory-cs-infovis-master/critique-vis/README.md

-# HW 7: Critique a Visualization
+# HW: Critique a Visualization

 The assignment has two parts: